aipilipinas/aipilipinas.github.io/_events/tfshowcase.md

 weight: 1
 ---

 **TensorFlow Project Showcase** aims to encourage everyone to explore the possibilities of Machine Learning using [TensorFlow](https://www.tensorflow.org/), an end-to-end open source platform for machine learning.
-This initiative aims to showcase Filipino talents in building applications that uses the capability of Machine Learning.
+This initiative aims to showcase Filipino talents in building applications that uses the capabilities of Machine Learning.
 This event is supported by **Google Developers**.

 ## Mechanics
 1. Participants can either be individuals or teams.
 Teams should consists of not more than three (3) members.